martysama0134/how-to-general/freebsd-tips/ssh-things.md

 	4. Now you have two files inside `/root/.ssh`: `id_rsa` and `id_rsa.pub`.
 Save both of them in your computer.

-		You can ignored the printed key fingerprint and key's randomart image.
+		_Note: you can ignored the printed key fingerprint and key's randomart image._

 	5. Add the public key in the authorized keys: